-Note: When you schedule a meeting in Blackboard, the entire class will be able to access the Zoom meeting link.
+Note: When you schedule a meeting in Brightspace (top navbar in your CRN), the entire class will be able to access the Zoom meeting link in the course.
 If you want to meet with a student one-on-one, use the Zoom portal or the desktop app to schedule the meeting and send the invitation via email.

 How to schedule a meeting